ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ```
 {: pre}

-This example renames a backup policy that is identified by ID:
+The following example renames a backup policy that is identified by ID:

 ```sh
 ibmcloud is backup-policy-update ac2a8be2-aa99-4571-baed-c3ec63a64ce7 --name policy-99